kavishgr/tempomail/README.md

 ## TODO

-- Download Attachments
+- Download Attachments[in progress]
-- Parse formatted emails
+- Parse formatted emails[maybe in the future]